snubwoody/wakunguma.com/src/pages/blog/git.md

 Fix typo in form
 ```

 Now you're ready to commit, these commits aren't bad but you had one goal in mind: to add a button on the home page.
-In the long run the fact that you had to format and lint isn't really important, the typo also isn't important.
+In the long run some of these commits aren't all that important.

-So there's a few ways you can fix all of this:
+### Merge
+But no one is going to look at these commits and say "disgusting".
+So you can simply commit them and continue with your life.
+The issue arises when you actually want to traverse your commit history, maybe in a bisect.
+I started questioning my commit practices when I had to use `git bisect` as a last resort because I could not figure out a bug.
+There was so much noise everywhere.
+Even disregarding git bisect you might want to learn how a project evolved, seeing `Run formatter` everywhere doesn't help.

+### Squash
+You can
 ### Squash merge

 ### Interactive rebase